Fun at home activity

 This activity was inspired by the Tasmanian bark canoe on show in the National Museum's Hall.

-Children and their families are invited to make small scale rafts out of bamboo and twine, inspired by the Tasmanian bark canoe on show in the National Museum's Hall, in the January 2013 summer holidays.
+Children and their families were invited to make small scale rafts out of bamboo and twine in the January 2013 'Raft craft' Discovery Space program.

 If you had to construct a raft from found materials:

 - What kind of raft would you make?

 - What type of materials would you use?